-There has been one particular area where God has been healing my heart very slowly over the past several years.
-God has very s-l-o-w-l-y been healing me concerning my sexual identity.
+There has been one particular area where God has been healing my heart over the past several years.
+He has been healing me concerning my sexual identity.

 Healing seems to have come in stages, usually with a revelation from God to speed everything up for a while, but then it all slows down again.
 I’m learning that it’s all part of the process, though, and I’ll take it all if it means continued healing in the long run.

 I spent many years feeling like I had a secret I could never share with anyone.
 I grew up only being attracted to boys, but after high school I entered into a sexual relationship with a (female) friend of mine.
 On top of everything else this was a very emotionally intense relationship, and it caused me to start questioning my sexual identity from then on.
 I felt a connection with her that I had never felt with anyone else.

 After focusing on these feelings and fears for a number of years, their importance seemed to grow.
 I became more and more focused on this attraction I had to women, and less focused on men.
 My attraction towards women was more emotionally driven than anything, and I just never felt that way about men.
 “Who can really connect with a man, anyhow?” is what I always thought to myself.

 A sense of connection is what I was drawn to, and I was convinced the only place I could truly find that was with a woman.

 When I became a Christian, I started to realize the depth of all of this.
 I would always have to just shove this part of myself down and ignore it forever…so I thought.
 Then I met my husband.
 I told him all about my relationship with my friend after high school, and everything related.
 (That was totally out of character for me to do, but I feared if I didn’t put it out on the table right away, I might never tell him.)